Obsidian-StudiosInc/ecrire/README.md

 This is a mirror of the official
 [ecrire repo](https://git.enlightenment.org/apps/ecrire.git/)

-Work is being done in the wltjr branch.
-Intended to be merged back into upstream, or forked worse case.
+Work was being done in the wltjr branch.
+It has been merged into master branch and further work will be done there.
+This repository should be sync'd with the official Enlightenment one within the next month.

 ## Known Issues
 - Search Previous button goes same direction as next, one way vs two way search